VIAME/VIAME/doc/install_guide.rst

 Install CMAKE
 =============

-Depending on the OS, the version of cmake you get with apt is often too old to use for Viame, so you may need to do a manual install.
+Depending on the OS, the version of cmake you get with apt/yum is often too old to use for Viame, so you may need to do a manual install.
 Go to the cmake website, `https://cmake.org/download`, and download the appropriate binary distribution (for Ubuntu, this would be something like cmake-3.6.1-Linux-x86_64.sh, depending on version).
 Download the source code, cmake-3.6.1.tar.gz (or just download and use the installer for windows).
 To untar and build the source, use the following